maxtillberg/ICEBridge/README.md

 ![This is an image](https://github.com/maxtillberg/ICEBridge/blob/main/icebridge.png)

-Blender plugin to send BIM-data like IFC to [IDA ICE](https://www.equa.se/en/ida-ice).
+[Blender](https://www.blender.org/) or [grasshopper](https://www.grasshopper3d.com/) plugin to send BIM-data like IFC to [IDA ICE](https://www.equa.se/en/ida-ice).

 ## Requirements

-To run this plugin, you need [Blender](https://www.blender.org/) and [BlenderBIM](https://blenderbim.org/).
+To run this plugin, you need [Blender](https://www.blender.org/) and [BlenderBIM](https://blenderbim.org/) or [Rhino](https://www.rhino3d.com/).
 I recommend installing [Speckle](https://speckle.systems/) and [dotBIM](https://dotbim.net/) as well.
 It also helps if you have access to Revit and/or ArchiCAD, at least demo versions.
 To import the data you need [IDA ICE](https://www.equa.se/en/ida-ice).

 ## Installation

 ### Blender

 Download [ICEBridge.zip](https://github.com/maxtillberg/ICEBridge/blob/main/ICEBridge.zip) and install as a normal Blender plugin.
 Instructions can be found [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html)

+### Rhino/grasshopper

+This is still under development and will be delivered by request.

 ### IDA ICE 4.8